 Stephanie from The World As I See It

+There are so many great things to do in Santa Barbara.
 When planning your California vacation be sure to add a couple of days in Santa Barbara.
 Nestled between the Santa Ynez Mountains and the mighty Pacific Ocean lies Santa Barbara.
 It’s charming, has a rich Mediterranean vibe and is full of things to do for those who love art, history, food, and outdoor activities.
-And one place to visit that combines many of these things is the Santa Barbara County Courthouse.
+And one place to visit to add to your Santa Barbara itinerary that combines many of these things is the Santa Barbara County Courthouse.

 Located in Santa Barbara’s downtown, you can visit the courthouse for free and even join a free tour to learn about the history of the building which dates back to the 1920s, its interesting stories and all of the incredible details within.
 You can easily spend a couple of hours exploring the courthouse, wandering the magnificent gardens, checking out the different rooms and climbing up the clock tower for stunning 360-degree views over Santa Barbara.
 And don’t forget to look up as within the tower is a painting of the constellations as they would have looked in 1602 when Santa Barbara was first named.